Paul W. Sternberg

 Paul W. Sternberg is an American biologist.
 He does research for WormBase on C. elegans, a model organism.

 Early life and education

 Paul Sternberg grew up in Long Island, New York.
-He attended Hampshire College for undergrad in Amherst, Massachusetts where he got a B.A. in 1978.
+He attended Hampshire College for undergrad in Amherst, Massachusetts where he received his B.A. in 1978.
 After that he went to MIT where he received his PhD in Biology for work on nematode development with Robert Horvitz.
 He went on to do postdoctoral research with Ira Herskowitz in yeast molecular development at the University of California San Francisco.
-He is currently working at the California Institute of Technology as the Thomas Hunt Morgan Professor of Biology.
+He is currently the Thomas Hunt Morgan Professor of Biology at the California Institute of Technology.

 WormBase

 Sternberg is a Primary investigator for WormBase.
 WormBase is a data repository for nematode biology.
 C. elegans has been used in studies of development and neurobiology.
 WormBase has information from nine species and five are from the genus Caenorhabditis, one of which is C. elegans.
 WormBase provides: a genome browser, genome, gene and protein sets for searches on sequence similarities and gene and protein summaries.